Oxygen shortage: Some Delhi hospitals say situation better, reopen admissions | Health

-After days of scrambling for oxygen, some hospitals in Delhi on Tuesday said they are in a comparatively better situation in terms of supply and have reopened admissions.
+Some hospitals in the city on Tuesday said they are in a comparatively better situation in terms of oxygen supply, while several others sent out SOS messages alleging that they have been denied oxygen.

+In South Delhi's Indraprastha Apollo Hospital, family members of a woman, who allegedly died due to COVID-19 waiting for a bed on Tuesday, attacked its staff, resulting in minor injuries to four employees, officials said.

+Gandhi Hospital in west Delhi's Uttam Nagar sent out an SOS message on Twitter, saying that their trucks are waiting at multiple O2 plants since last night and they have been ''denied oxygen''.

 Dr D K Baluja, medical director of Jaipur Golden Hospital, said the hospital has enough supply to last the day.